consensus-shipyard/ipc/docs/running.md

 What we see here is the general [ActorState](https://github.com/filecoin-project/builtin-actors/blob/v10.0.0/actors/account/src/state.rs) which contains the balance, the nonce, the Wasm code CID, and the state root hash of the actual actor implementation, which in this case is an `Account` actor.

-We can retrieve the raw state of the account with the `ipld` command:
+We can retrieve the raw state of the account with the `ipld` command by using the `state.state` from above as the `--cid` argument:

 ```shell
 cargo run -p fendermint_app --release -- \